From HandWiki - Reading time: 6 min

 | Mode(s) | Single player, multiplayer |

-Bottom of the 9th is a baseball game by Konami for the PlayStation, which was later ported to the Sega Saturn and the Nintendo 64.
-It is a heavily updated version of Konami's 1989 arcade game Bottom of the Ninth.[1]
-The game is part of Konami's XXL Sports brand.[2]
+Bottom of the 9th is a baseball video game released by Konami for the PlayStation in 1996.
+Later the same year it was ported to the Sega Saturn and in 1999 to the Nintendo 64.
+The sequels Bottom of the 9th '97 and Bottom of the 9th '99 were released for the PlayStation.
+The game is part of Konami's XXL Sports brand.[1]

 One of the earliest in Konami's franchise, this version features 300 actual MLB players, but does not feature the MLB licensed teams.
 Players can choose to either play against a friend in Exhibition, Season or Playoffs.
-The gameplay is geared for more of a simulation style of play with the players stats determining on how well they hit, pitch and field.
+The gameplay is geared for more of a simulation style of play, with the players stats determining how well they hit, pitch and field.

 Along with the standard modes for a baseball game, this one also features the ability to customize teams and choose any player to create a "Dream Team".
 It also has a variety of different camera angles, a "Streak Bar" that shows a batter's hitting ability, and a "Pitching Bar" that shows whether a pitcher is fatigued.
+It is notable for being the first baseball game released in North America to utilize a batting cursor.

 | Reception | ||||||||